BigSamu/Dev-Bot/README.md

 ## Contributing

-Developers interested in contributing to this project can visit the [Developer Guide](docs/DEVELOPER_GUIDE.md) for instructions on how to set up the project in their local environment.
+Contributions to the `OpenSearch-bot` are welcome!
+See our [Developer Guide](docs/DEVELOPER_GUIDE.md) for instructions on how to set up the project in your local environment.
+If you have any suggestions for how to improve the app, please feel free to open an issue or submit a pull request.

 ## License